-POSSESSION LIMIT: 15 (any combination), taken according to daily bag limit.
+POSSESSION LIMIT: 15 (any combination) taken according to the daily limit.
+Limit accrues at the rate of 5 birds a day; 15 birds may not be possessed until after the third day of hunting.

 SHOOTING HOURS: Sunrise to sunset statewide.